 Major attractions to companies of stock market listing are the capacity to raise large amounts of risk capital to finance growth and the avoidance of substantial debts and earnings-unrelated repayment obligations that can threaten the stability and survival of firms.

 On the other hand, there are often significant obstacles to stock market listing on the part of companies.
 For example:

 1. reluctance on the part of owner-managers to dilute their own equity holdings by sales of shares to third parties;

 2. the involvement of outsiders in the ordering of firms' investment priorities, long-term strategies, and managerial decision-making generally; and

 3. professional and administrative fees and legal-bureaucratic hassle.

-For their part, stock market investors are often reluctant to buy shares in new small companies without track records, shares that are comparatively illiquid, or low growth/low earning shares.
+Meanwhile, for their part, stock market investors are often reluctant to buy shares in new small companies without track records, shares that are comparatively illiquid, and low growth/low earning shares.

-In practice, most British medium-sized companies have remained private and been able to achieve satisfactory growth (etc.) without stock market financing.
+In practice, most medium-sized companies are private rather than stock market listed and able to achieve satisfactory growth (etc.) without public equity finance.

 6. Venture capital

-Formal venture capital or private equity is available from a wide range of organizations and individuals in Britain – including:
+Formal venture capital or private equity is available from a wide range of organizations and individuals – including: